-The terrain in Western Maine creates an endless supply of cold swift-running streams and rivers and nearly every pond or lake offers up a thrilling challenge.
+Summer or winter, the terrain in Western Maine creates an endless supply of cold swift-running streams and rivers and nearly every pond or lake offers up a thrilling challenge.
 Trout, bass, and salmon—so many of these beauties are waiting to be lured onto your hook.
-Summer or winter.
 From the shore, in waders, on a boat, or through a hole in the ice.
 Without question, fishing here is one of the most exciting adventures you can have—a long-standing hot spot in the history of fly-fishing and a place with no shortage of superior bass fishing either.

 Take the time to visit the Rangeley Outdoor Sporting Heritage Museum in Oquossoc to put into context the importance and history of this sport for the region.
 Many of the most successful flies ever tied came out of this part of the state.